kayladong229/san-francisco-html-email/README.md

 # san-francisco-html-email

-HTML email template practice.
-Created based on the Intro to HTML Email Development course on Skillshare.
+HTML email template practice featuring responsive design.
+Created based on the Intro to HTML Email Development and Responsive HTML Email Development courses on Skillshare by <a href=https://www.skillshare.com/en/user/venessabaez>Venessa Baez</a>.

 To view the full template, visit https://kayladong229.github.io/san-francisco-html-email/.